bqminh/phylomodel/README.md

 # definition of models in YAML format
 substitutionModels:
 - name:         # model name string
-  fullName: ""  # full model name string
+  description:  # model description
-  citation: ""  # citation string
+  citation:     # citation string
+  DOI:          # DOI for the publication (optional)
+  forData:      # for which kind of data type? (optional)
-  numStates:    # number of states
+  numStates:    # number of states (optional)
   reversible:   # boolean value (yes, true, no, false)

   parameters:   # list of all parameters